-For the M.Ed. in Special Education, the chair may function as the sole member of a student's advisory committee.
+For the M.Ed. in Learning Design and Technology, the chair will function as the sole member the advisory committee.

 Only members of the Graduate Committee Faculty located on Texas A&M University campuses may serve as chair of a student's advisory committee.
 Other members of the Graduate Committee Faculty - including those located outside the university or off-campus (if permitted by program, department, and college/school policy) - may serve as a cochair or member.